thiagorossener/jekflix-template/_posts/2025-01-01-my-love-for-cats.md

 ## Mew Cat Rescue

 After I graduated college, I took a big leap and moved 15 hours away from home.
 From Pittsburgh, I found myself in Northwest Arkanasas; it was a complete change of pace.
 As somebody who values community, I knew volunteering at a cat rescue would be the perfect fit for me and fill the cat shaped hole in my heart.
 Currently, I am foster cat mom and cat babysitter, but as part of 2025, I hope to get more involved by helping write grants to support the non-profit.
-If interested in learning more about the rescue, please visit [Mew Cat Rescue](https://www.mewcatrescue.com/)
+If interested in learning more about the rescue, please visit https://www.mewcatrescue.com/

 ## Mishu